The PS5 hits the shelves later this year, but details about Sony’s new console are still a bit thin on the ground.

-The console is still having a record-breaking run.
-By the end of June 2019, Sony had sold 100 million PS4 consoles and the jury is still out on whether the PS5 will ever hit such high numbers.
-Time flies like an arrow and it won’t be long before you’ll be able to pre-order the PS5, so let’s take a look at everything we know so far.
+The PS4 is still having a record-breaking run.
+By the end of June 2019, Sony had sold 100 million PS4 consoles, though sales have started to decline after the PS5 was revealed.
+Time flies like an arrow and it won’t be long before you’ll be able to pre-order the PS5, though Sony is planning to manufacture fewer PS5 units in the console’s first year, due to the pandemic.

 PS5 Release Date